kora-projects/kora-docs/mkdocs/blog/en/kora-documentation-in-the-ai-era.md

 It does not erase the benefits of a mature ecosystem, but it complicates retrieval.

-## A Younger Framework Can Start With AI-Native Knowledge Hygiene
+## A Younger Framework Can Start With AI-Native Knowledge Hygiene { #ai-native-hygiene }

 Kora has an opportunity to avoid some of that debt.